Patrick Cormack: Other interests

 Cormack took an active interest in historical issues, particularly those related to English Heritage.
 He was also a knowledgeable Parliamentary historian.
 He wrote many books on subjects ranging from the history of Parliament, British castles, English cathedrals, and a book on William Wilberforce.

 Cormack was a trustee of the Churches Preservation Trust from 1972 until his death.
 He was a council member of British Archaeology since 1979, and was also a Liveryman of the Worshipful Company of Glaziers and Painters of Glass for the same length of time.
 From 1983 to 1993, he was Trustee on the Winston Churchill Memorial Trust.
 He was a consultant and adviser to FIRST, an international affairs organisation, since 1985.
 He was a vice-president of the Royal Stuart Society and the Heritage Crafts Association.

 A committed Christian, Cormack was a rector's warden at Parliament's parish church, St Margaret's, Westminster, from 1978 to 1990.
 He was a longstanding Vice President of the National Churches Trust, as well as President of the Prayer Book Society for many years.
 Cormack also served as president of the British Association of Friends of Museums from 2023 until his death in 2024.

 Personal life and death

 Cormack married Kathleen Mary MacDonald in 1967.
 They had two sons.
 He listed his recreations in Who's Who as "fighting philistines, walking, visiting old churches, avoiding sitting on fences".
 He was a member of the Athenaeum and Lincolnshire clubs.
 He was a longtime resident of Lincoln, living near its cathedral.

-Cormack died on 25 February 2024, at the age of 84.
-Among those who paid tribute to him were Prime Minister Rishi Sunak and Leader of the Opposition Keir Starmer.
+Lord Cormack died on 25 February 2024, at the age of 84.
+Among those who paid tribute to him were Prime Minister Rishi Sunak and the Leader of the Opposition (and future Prime Minister), Sir Keir Starmer.